Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### **3. Structure**

-* The app will be all on one page.
+* The app will be over 8 html templates extending a base template.

 * It will be responsive for different screen sizes and the layout will vary accordingly.
 * The header will contain the colour scheme selection options, page title, the date and time and the How To Use speech bubble button to open the modal.